Weighted Brunn-Minkowski Theory II: Inequalities for Mixed Measures and Applications: Introduction

 Here, $B_2^n$ is the unit Euclidean ball in $\R^n$.
 We also set for later $\s^{n-1}=\partial B_2^{n}$, the unit sphere.
 Under this notation, we have that $\mu^+(\partial K):=\mu(K;B_2^n)$, where $\mu^+$ is the Minkowski content of $K$ with respect to $\mu$ defined in \eqref{eq_bd} below.

-It was proved by G. Saracco and G. Stefani in \cite{GS2} that if $\mu$ be a Borel measure on $\R^n$ {\em with locally integrable density} and for any $K$ and $L$ convex sets such that $K\subset L$ we have
+It was proved by G. Saracco and G. Stefani in \cite{SS24:1} that if $\mu$ is a Borel measure on $\R^n$ {\em with locally integrable density} and for any $K$ and $L$ convex sets such that $K\subset L$ we have

 then, $\mu$ is a multiple of the Lebesgue measure.

 Motivated by Theorem~\ref{t:Radon} and the result by Saracco and Stefani, we consider in Section~\ref{sec:weaksup} the question of characterizing the Lebesque measure via inequalities for the surface area of the Minkowski sum.
 We start with the following theorem: \begin{reptheorem}{t:surarecom} For $n\geq 1$, let $\mu$ be a Radon measure on $\R^n$ such that, for every convex body $K$ and compact, convex set $L$,